zkonduit/ezkl-docs/Compiling_to_WASI.md

 order: 4
 ---

 The cli can also be compiled for the `wasm32-wasi` target (browser bindings with `wasm32-unknown-unknown` under `Tutorials/WASMTutorial`).
-To do so first ensure that [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) is installed.
+To do so, first ensure that [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) is installed.

 You can then run: